-- 1. Diplomas: The College or sub-speciality must only award college diplomas to veterinarians who: - a.
-Have demonstrated fitness and ability to practise the speciality by meeting the established training and/or experience requirements and by attaining acceptable scores on comprehensive examinations administered by the College, or by a third party on behalf of the College subject to additional specified conditions; - b.
+- 1. Diplomas: The College or sub-speciality must only award college diplomas to veterinarians who: - Have demonstrated fitness and ability to practise the speciality by meeting the established training and/or experience requirements and by attaining acceptable scores on comprehensive examinations administered by the College, or by a third party on behalf of the College subject to additional specified conditions; - b.
 Have satisfactory moral and ethical standing in the profession; - c.
 Have met the minimal publication requirements of at least two peer-reviewed publications in international refereed journals; - d.
 Practise scientific, evidence-based veterinary medicine, which complies with animal welfare and other legislation; - e.
-Received their veterinary qualification from an EAEVE-approved establishment unless relieved of this obligation by the Education Committee, the Credentials Committee or Executive Committee of the college; - f.
+Received their veterinary qualification from an establishment approved / accredited by EAEVE or a body of equivalent standing within the industry, specifically AVMA/VSOC, RCVS or AVBC as relevant to the country of an approved residency training centre. - i.
+Colleges may relieve individuals of obligations at the time of enrolment into a residency program, at the discretion of the Education, Credentials or Executive Committee of the college. - ii.
+Colleges approving residency training centres outside of Europe should specify the requirements for that centre at the time of approval of the centre, to facilitate recruitment without any further approval. - f.
 Have gained their veterinary degree at least 48 months previously. - 2.
 Credentials: Before sitting an examination, the applicant's credentials must be accepted by the credentials committee.
 Colleges must ensure that any specified experience requirement is clearly defined, relevant to the objectives of the speciality, amenable to evaluation and relevant to the assessment of an applicant's qualification.
 The College must promptly report to the applicant regarding any deficiencies in credentials or preliminary examination results that prevent them from sitting the examination or being certified by the College.
 A time limit for such communications must be established and published by the College.
 The time between final credentials decisions and the examination date must be sufficient to permit appeals against a decision of denying acceptance of credentials and it must be clearly published by the College.